 –a variety of music books and sheet music

 –a variety of music (as CDs or other) for at-home listening.
-Check the public library for CDs, Amazon/ iTunes for inexpensive MP3 purchases, Minnesota Public Radio/Classical, KBEM Jazz 88.5 (jazz during the week, bluegrass on Saturday mornings), and KFAI 90.3 for a wide variety of eclectic music.
+Check the public library for CDs, Amazon Music Unlimited, Minnesota Public Radio/Classical, KBEM Jazz 88.5 (jazz during the week, bluegrass on Saturday mornings), and KFAI 90.3 for a wide variety of eclectic music.
 Pop is okay–just make sure to change it up every once in a while with other styles, such as classical, jazz/blues, world, folk, etc. If children aren’t exposed to lots of different kinds of music on a regular basis, they have a hard time “hearing it” in their heads and will have a hard time playing /reading music.
 Dancing/moving and singing to music is especially recommended.

 –a CD player (or iPod, iPad, or laptop) close to the piano to listen and play/sing along with CDs that come with their method books or supplementary repertoire.